vespa-engine/documentation/en/tutorials/hybrid-search.md

 ### Sparse search using keywords with bm25 scoring
 The following query uses [weakAnd](../using-wand-with-vespa.html) and where `targetHits` is a hint of how many documents we want to expose to configurable [ranking phases](../phased-ranking.html).
+Refer to [text search tutorial](text-search.html#querying-the-data) for more on querying with `userInput`.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>